CodePathpod15/Stonx/README.md

 ## Overview
 ### Description

 Stonx is a an application to help early investors gain experience in the stock market.
 Our app allows every investors to simulate what it is like to invest in the stock market without actually losing any money.
 Along with simulating transactions, we use user feedback to create a rating system for each stock.
 We use this system call smart stocks to create  stocks suggestions every single day (click on the lightbulb).
-Our app also allows users to save their favorite app and to also compare stocks with one another (this is till in progress).
+Our app also allows users to save their favorite app and to also compare stocks with one another while looking at real time data.

 ### App Evaluation